 There are plenty of good balance bikes for toddlers out there to test the road and get comfortable on wheels.
 There are some that shine above the rest and will provide for an overall better toddler biking experience.

 - Early Rider Alley Runner Balance Bike– This balance bike for toddlers might be more expensive than some.
 Fortunately, it makes up for the price with the speed and smoothness of the ride.
 This bike is just 7 pounds so your kids will have no trouble developing agility on its wide, rubber tires!
+One note: It doesn’t have a footrest for coasting.

 There are a few ways to figure out which kids bikes sizes will work best.
 It might seem good to choose something they’ll grow into, but it’s much more important to have the right fit.
 You’ll also want to look for something lightweight that will be easy for them to manage.
 And, while you may think your child will be doing one kind of ride, a versatile bike is best.
 If your child is comfortable, you may want to consider a bike with brakes, levers, and pedals.
 Keep in mind that if you have any troubles choosing, you can always get help from your local bike shop!

 When your kids get a little older, you don’t have to worry about balance bikes or training wheels.
 Fortunately, for the 4-8 crowd, there are great options that will make them long for the cycling trails!
+If your child still needs help getting the hang of balance, you can buy a stabilizer like this to help prevent hard falls.

 - Metro Bicycle Rosie 16” Kids Bike– The great thing about this well-rated bicycle is that you can take it right from toddler to little tike!
 Instead of worrying about balance bikes, Metro Bicycles Rosie gives riders the ability to change their bike.
 With options like training wheels, the Rosie offers up versatility.